jafl/jx_application_framework/programs/code_crusader/README.md

 ### Why isn't my favorite font available in the Editor Preferences dialog?

 Since it is primarily designed for editing code, Code Crusader only allows monospace fonts.
-If you have a monospace font that isn't listed, please <a href="/form/contact.php?target=jcc">let us know</a>.
+If you have a monospace font that isn't listed, please [contact me](http://johnlindal.wix.com/aboutme).

 ### Can I use Asian (multibyte) languages in Code Crusader?